ciot-platform/ciot-c-old/README.md

 > **Advise:** This is an work in progress.
 Don't use it on production environments.

 CIOT is an complete IoT standard API implemented in ansi C, compatible with esp-idf, windows, and linux.
 The CIOT API can be reached by an HTTP Client, but it's designed do easily support any compatible protocol in future.
+Each CIOT component can be used individually as an library.
+Not used components can be disabled on macros described on Features item.

 Table of contents: